Caribbean Jerked Shrimp

 This Caribbean Jerked Shrimp recipe is an explosion of flavor.
 It is the kind of recipe that you HAVE to go back to that restaurant for again and again because you can’t get it out of your head.
 Now, you can make it at home anytime.
 Just make sure that you have plenty of bread to sop up that amazing sauce.

 • 20 Minute Meal: Fast to make and wonderful to taste.
+Just a few minutes per side.
+It only takes minutes to cook the shrimp.

 • Family Friendly: It doesn’t matter if it is the dead of winter or a hot summer night this meal will be a hit.

-Ingredient Notes
+Ingredient Notes for Jamaican Jerk Shrimp

 • Serrano Chili Pepper: Wonder even flavored pepper similar to the Jalapeno.

-Equipment Needed
+Special Equipment Needed for Jerk Cooking

-How to Make this Jerk Shrimp Recipe
+How to Make this Recipe for Jerked Shrimp

 Second, in a cast iron skillet, stir together remaining ingredients.
 Then add shrimp on top of vegetables and herbs.
 Lastly, pour melted butter over top of the shrimp and top with Thyme sprigs.